Insights and Updates

 1. Automation (Rule-Based Systems)

-2. Workflows (Assisted Decision-Making)
+2. AI Workflows (Assisted Decision-Making)

 3. AI Agents (Autonomous Decision-Makers)

-Choosing the Right System for Your Needs
+Choosing the Right Approach

 Flexibility vs. Reliability in AI Systems

-- Automation: Highly reliable, but rigid.
+- Automation: Highly reliable but rigid

 The Bottom Line